Updated: April 11, 2026

 This is the most underrated metric in SaaS.

-If it takes 3 days to get value, you’ll lose 50% of trials.
-If it takes 3 minutes, you’ll keep them.
+If it takes 3 days to get value, you will lose 50% of trials.
+If it takes 3 minutes, you will keep them.

 Examples: